 Expected impact 9.3: Support coordination and training capacity of regional and sub-regional organizations on countering violent extremism.

-Expected impact 10: To reduce the illicit proliferation of Small Arms and Low Weapons
+Strategic Objective 10: To reduce the illicit proliferation of Small Arms and Light Weapons

 Expected impact 10.4 Strengthened inter-state cooperation in the fight against the financing or supply of armed terrorist groups through advocacy for the establishment of policies at African Union level and at country level to strengthen the marking of outer-manufactured weapons before their entry of African soil, so that they respect the rules of the African conventions on the fight against the illegal proliferation of arms.